TransbankDevelopers/transbank-sdk-python-webpay-rest-example/README.md

 If you don't want to use docker, you can run the example project by following these steps:

-- Execute the command python3 -m venv venv
+- Execute the command `python3 -m venv venv`
-- Activate the virtual environment with source venv/bin/activate
+- Activate the virtual environment with `source venv/bin/activate`
-- Install the dependencies with pip install transbank-sdk
+- Install the dependencies with `pip install -r requirements.txt`
 - Run the example with python `__init__.py`